shohilbagdai/automationDemo/README.md

 * Cucumber
 * Maven

-To run test case - go to CucumberRunner class and Run As JUnit Test
+Note : To run test case - go to CucumberRunner class and Run As JUnit Test